 The Council's Corporate Plan was approved in September 2020 and confirms the Council's commitment to achieving its vision and priorities which is illustrated below.
-Following the recent Local Government Election the new Council Plan was approved in September 2022.
+Following the recent Local Government Election new Plans will be developed by the Autumn of 2022.